-- 31 EFRAG welcomes that to meet the fixed-for-fixed condition, the amount of consideration to be exchanged is required to be denominated in the entity's functional currency. - 32 EFRAG also welcomes that the IASB will not reconsider the requirements that were added to IAS 32 in 2009 for 'foreign currency rights issues' and will retain the foreign currency rights issue exception, as it is considered useful.
-Such an exception would be retained even if the IASB clarifies that, for the fixed-for-fixed condition to be met, the amount of consideration to be received or paid for each of an entity's own equity instruments is expressed in units of the entity's functional currency. - 33 EFRAG considers that the issue of which functional currency should be the reference point in determining whether a derivative is denominated in a foreign currency as very important.
-Entities often issue financial instruments that are denominated in a currency other than their functional currency and, as mentioned in paragraph BC44 of the Basis for Conclusions, issue instruments of another entity in the group with a different functional currency. - 34 The IASB proposes that in situations in which one entity in a consolidated group issues a derivative over the equity instruments of another entity in the group with a different functional currency, the appropriate reference point would be the functional currency of the entity within the consolidated group whose equity instruments are to be delivered or received on settlement. - 35 EFRAG considers that the IASB provide more guidance and illustrative examples on which currency should be the appropriate reference point, including derivative contracts on equity instruments of another entity within the same group (e.g. classification in a group when a parent with a Norwegian Krone functional currency issues a derivative on equity instruments of the subsidiary with strike price in Norwegian Krone and the subsidiary's functional currency is in euros) to better explain how these principles would apply in practice considering different perspectives (subsidiary, parent and group) and the different concepts of presentation and functional currency (e.g. a parent entity that issues a derivative on its own equity in its functional currency and the group uses another currency as its presentation currency).
+- 31 EFRAG welcomes that to meet the fixed-for-fixed condition, the amount of consideration to be exchanged is required to be denominated in the entity's functional currency. - as a serior of the IASB clarifies that, for the fixed-for-fixed condition to be met, the amount of consideration to be received or paid for each of an entity's own equity instruments is expressed in units of the entity's functional currency. - in determining whether a derivative is denominated in a foreign currency as very important.
+Entities often issue financial instruments that are denominated in a currency other than their functional currency and, as mentioned in paragraph BC44 of the Basis for Conclusions, issue instruments of another entity in the group with a different functional currency. - The IASB proposes that in situations in which one entity in a consolidated group issues a derivative over the equity instruments of another entity in the group with a different functional currency, the appropriate reference point would be the functional currency of the entity within the consolidated group whose equity instruments are to be delivered or received on settlement. - 25 EFRAG considers that the IASB provide more guidance and illustrative examples on which currency should be the appropriate reference point, including derivative contracts on equity instruments of another entity within the same group (e.g. classification in a group when a parent with a Norwegian Krone functional currency issues a derivative on equity instruments of the subsidiary with strike price in Norwegian Krone and the subsidiary's functional currency is in euros) to better explain how these principles would apply in practice considering different perspectives (subsidiary, parent and group) and the different concepts of presentation and functional currency (e.g. a parent entity that issues a derivative on its own equity in its functional currency and the group uses another currency as its presentation currency).